cwshu/NCTU_OS_2015_HW3/spec.rst

    VMA is very similar thing to the concept of "segments" in linux kernel implementation.

+   a process' virtual address space is organised in sets of VMAs.

-   VMA is a contiguous range of virtual addresses that have the same permission flags.
+   Each VMA is a contiguous range of virtual addresses that have the same permission flags, and it is consist of multiple memory pages.

    The fields in each line are::